jonseymour/whitegoldblueandblack/README.md

 <br/>
 ![gold-snippet](input/gold-snippet.jpg) ![gold-snippet-sorted-by-brightness](doc/gold-snippet.png)

-Here is the same sort by brightness analysis done to a small snippet of the white region on the subject's left shoulder:
+Here is the same sort by brightness analysis done to a small snippet of the 'white (or blue)' region on the subject's left shoulder:

 	wgbb --jpeg --sort-by-brightness < input/white-snippet.jpeg > output/white-snippet.png